open-education-api/open-education-api.github.io/technical/consumers-and-profiles/eduxchange.md

   * `endDate` (v2.0): end start date for this enrollment.
 Should be a string formatted as an RFC3099 full-date.
 * `institutionBRINCode` (v2.0), the BRIN code of the institution.
 Should consist of two digits and two capital letters.

-## About `POST /associations/external/me`

-!> For the home institutions to get a full overview of the course a student is trying to enroll the `POST /associations/external/me` needs to have the courseOffering or programOffering expanded.

-### State and RemoteState

-The `remoteState` field contains the intial state of the Guest institution.
-The logic for this is as follows: the Guest institution is sending a request to the Home institution to create an association.
-From the perspective of the Home institution, the state of the Guest is the remoteState.

-The `state` field is mandatory in OOAPI.
-However, during when sending the initial POST, the Guest cannot know what the state of the Home will be.
-Therefore the state should just be set to `associated` but it doesn’t have a real meaning at this stage.
-The Home institution will respond to the request with their initial `state` in the HTTP response.

-type of states:
-* pending (proces is waiting on the status of the institution)
-* associated (the student is enrolled in the learning activity)
-* canceled (by student)
-* denied (either learning activity is stopped or student is not allowed)
-* queued (student is put on a waiting list)

 ### Example

 ```json